-Two daughters renovate a once unused room into a senior-friendly, accessible bathroom for their elderly parent
+Two daughters renovate an unused room into a senior-friendly, handicap accessible bathroom for their elderly parent

-Before: The family has lived in their colonial home in Saint Albans, Queens since 1975.
+The family has lived in their colonial home in Saint Albans, Queens since 1975.
 The space was working for most of them, but the daughters’ aging mother needed a one-floor living situation so she wouldn’t have to go up and down the stairs to use the bathroom or kitchen.
-That meant converting an extra room on the first floor into a senior-friendly bathroom adjacent to her bedroom.
-They posted their project on Sweeten and were matched with this general contractor.

 Other accessible features included the disability bar inside, as well as the handle on the outside of the shower.
 The daughters wanted a convenient place for their mother to be able to hang her robe, so the contractor added a robe hook just outside the glass door.

 As for the other details, they decided on a cabinet vanity instead of a pedestal sink to optimize storage, built a niche on the adjacent wall, and installed a higher, comfort-height 17-inch toilet that matches ADA-compliant standards.
 Accessibility was the most important consideration throughout the project and that need was definitely met.
 “Our contractor did a great job overall,” the family shared.
 “He came up with solutions and we worked through different ideas.”

 Bonus: Their contractor installed an easy-to-slide pocket door between the bedroom and bathroom.

 Planning a handicap accessible renovation?
 Find experienced, insured and vetted contractors on Sweeten, for free.

 Get more advice on renovating a home for aging in place with Sweeten’s guides:

 Sweeten handpicks the best general contractors to match each project’s location, budget, and scope, helping until project completion.
 Follow the blog for renovation ideas and inspiration and when you’re ready to renovate, start your renovation on Sweeten